kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 Use `NominatedNodeName` to express an pod placement, expected by the scheduler or expected by other components.

 The scheduler puts `NominatedNodeName` at the beginning of binding cycles to show an expected pod placement to other components.
-And, also other components can put `NominatedNodeName` on pending pods to indicate the pod is prefered to be scheduled on a specific node.
+And, also other components can put `NominatedNodeName` on pending pods to indicate the pod is preferred to be scheduled on a specific node.

 ## Motivation